JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+I thought a lot... will use MOF if someone why..
+Was developed but a friend of mine.

+Kkkkkkkk...

+Why?
+Reinvent the wheel while not focusing in the "favility business"

 Yeah.
 Amazing.
 The president pointing some "issues" Dont know he has a point.
 Before all of this insanity i will go to the embassy.